Learning Generalizable Tool-use Skills through Trajectory Generation: Method

 \subsection{Implementation details}

+Before imputting the tool, the dough, and the goal point clouds into the PointNet++ networks, we use a one-hot encoding to differentiate points that belong to different objects.
+Therefore, the input features per point will be $[x, y, z, \text{one-hot}]$.

+The two modules of trajectory generation, $G_{reset}$ and $G_{path}$, are trained separately. $G_{reset}$ learns by optimizing the evidence lower bound (ELBO) given the training tools and their reset poses $T_0 \circ P^{traintool_i}$ from the demonstration dataset described in Sec.~\ref{sec:problem_statement}.
+The trajectories of the training tools $T_{1:H}$ from the demonstration dataset described in Sec.~\ref{sec:problem_statement} are then used as labels for the training $G_{path}$.

+We train a single set of modules ($G_{reset}, G_{path}$) across a compact demonstration dataset comprised of multiple tasks rather than training separate networks for each task.
+To achieve this, we introduces a scoring module $D_{score}$ to evaluate and select tool for each task.
+Details of $D_{score}$ module is shown in Appendix~\ref{app:toolsel} on the website.
+In training data, we collect 200 demonstration trajectories for each task performed with just one training tool.
+Despite the limited training data, our model is demonstrated to be capable of generalizing to various unseen tools in both simulation and real world.
+See Appendix~\ref{app:dataset} on the website for more information on our demonstration dataset.

-We train each module -- the tool scoring module $D_{score}$, initial point cloud generator $G_{init}$, and path generator $G_{path}$ -- separately, using a learning rate of $10^{-3}$ for each module.
-To optimize the reset transformation, we use the quaternion representation for the orientation of the transformation, and we project the values onto a unit ball after each gradient update.
+In trajectory optimization, we use the quaternion representation for the orientation of the transformation, and project the values onto a unit ball after each gradient update.
 Here, we use a step size of $10^{-2}$, and $\lambda_c=0.1$.
 For optimizing the delta poses, we use the 3-DoF Euler angles representation with a step size of $10^{-3}$, a regularization factor of $\lambda_r=0.1$, and we use the euclidean norm to regularize the translation as well as the rotation.
-We train a single set of modules ($D_{score}, G_{init}, G_{path}$) across a compact demonstration dataset comprised of 4 tasks (we do \emph{not} train a separate network per task); for each task, we collect 200 demonstration trajectories performed with just one training tool; will demonstrate that our method will still be able to generalize to unseen tools.
-See Appendix~\ref{app:dataset} for more information on our demonstration dataset.
+We use a greedy IK solver~\cite{zhang2020modular} to obtain the robot actions from the simulation and the real world, and we find it to work well in our tasks.
+One could also use IK as the main objective in the sequential pose optimization step to produce better poses for IK to solve.